-This was the storm which transformed Glenn Holland from a buffalo into an eagle.
-Buffalo charge through storms which approach them because they want to minimize the storm’s impact on them.
+This was the storm that transformed Glenn Holland from a buffalo into an eagle.
+Buffalo charge through storms because they want to minimize the storm’s impact on them.
 But eagles use the winds of a storm to push themselves higher and fly above the storm.

 When we Rise Above our storms like the eagle, we give ourselves the chance to take on a new perspective, which can help us gain insight and wisdom.
 Many times, we need these storms to shake us up from our old ways of thinking so we can learn, grow, and change into a better version of ourselves.
 In turn, this can help us better serve others.